Dauwbot/blog_posts/windows_dev_00_win10.md

 ---
 title: Windows 10 installation instructions
 abstract: A post explaining my way of installing Windows 10 from scratch.
 No bullshit, (nearly) no registry manipulation.
-Clean and to the point t ohave a functionning installation without bloat.
+Get a functionning Windows 10 installation with minimum bloat!
 published: false
 categories: WindowsDev Win10 Web
 ---